 Socio-economic security is concerned with the extent to which people or groups have access to, utilisation of and successful outcomes related to a variety of resources over time.
 These resources may be related to, among other things, finance, housing, healthcare, employment and education.
 This domain has great historical credence in public health policy and practice in terms of the importance of such factors in shaping inequalities in health and inequities in health care.
-Internationally, huge efforts have been put into both public health policy (Department of Health 1998; Department of Health 2005; WHO Task Force on Research Priorities for Equity in Health 2005; Department of Health 2009; Department of Health 2005; Wilkinson and Pickett 2006; Commission on Social Determinants of Health 2007; Wilkinson and Pickett 2007; Commission on Social Determinants of Health 2008) around understanding the causes and mechanisms of inequalities in health, particularly in relation to education, housing and unemployment.
+Internationally, huge efforts have been put into both public health policy (Department of Health 1998; Department of Health 2005; WHO Task Force on Research Priorities for Equity in Health 2005; Department of Health 2009; Department of Health and Ageing 2009) and research (Commission on Social Determinants of Health 2005; Wilkinson and Pickett 2006; Commission on Social Determinants of Health 2007; Wilkinson and Pickett 2007; Commission on Social Determinants of Health 2008) around understanding the causes and mechanisms of inequalities in health, particularly in relation to education, housing and unemployment.